smael123/ImageConverter/README.md

 Converts an image "before.jpg" to an uncompressed PNG file after.png with the dimensions 400x500.

-`ImageConverterConsole.exe --source "C:\Pictures\before.jpg --dest "C:\Pictures\after.png" --dest-type "tga" --dest-width 400 --dest-height 500 --uncompressed`
+`dotnet ImageConverterConsole.dll -source "C:\Pictures\before.jpg" -dest "C:\Pictures\after.png" -dest-type "png" -dest-width 400 -dest-height 500 -uncompressed`

 ## ImageConverterRazor

-On the image converter page `http://localhost:xxxx/Image/New` upload your image and then enter your desired values in the fields.
+On the image converter page `http://localhost:xxxx/Home/Index` upload your image and then enter your desired values in the fields.
 You must specify the conversion type.
 When you click on the submit button, you will be prompted to download your converted image.